parasaurolophus/go/stacktraces/README.md

-along with method overloading -- is another of the many incredibly useful language features introduced into programming languages during the 1970's with which Go has dispensed for, apparently, no better reason than that Go's designers do not understand why they were introduced in the first place.)
+along with method overloading -- is another of the many incredibly useful language features introduced into programming languages during the 1970's with which Go has dispensed for, apparently, no better reason than that Go's designers do not understand why they were introduced in the first place or else believe that if a feature has ever been misused it must be excluded.)

 This wrapper provides an admittedly somewhat painful work-around.
-It defines a `stacktraces.StackTrace` interface which can be used as any place the `error` interface is used.
-Its "constructor," `stacktraces.New(msg string, skipFrames any)`, captures a stack trace at the time it is called using the same logic as `LongStackTrace(skipFrames any)` and `ShortStackTrace(skipFrames any)`.
+It defines a `stacktraces.StackTrace` struct which implements the `error` interface.
+Its "constructor," `stacktraces.New(msg string, skipFrames any)`, captures a stack trace at the time it is called using the same logic as the helper methods `stacktraces.LongStackTrace(skipFrames any)` and `stacktraces.ShortStackTrace(skipFrames any)`.

-Note that the "skip frames" feature is supplied so that programmers can exclude the first frames that always will be part of the call chain that does the stack frame formatting and overall logging.
+The "skip frames" feature is supplied so that programmers can exclude the first frames in call chains that always start with the stack frame formatting and overall logging library implementation.
 There are three options supported for the `skipFrames` parameter to the stack trace related functions:

 - If passed a string, the stack trace will exclude all frames up to a frame for the function with the given name.